AdobeDocs/experience-manager-release-information.en/help/using/aem-forms-releases.md

 ---
 # AEM [!DNL Forms] releases {#aem-forms-releases}

 Adobe Experience Manager [!DNL Forms] is an application deployed onto AEM.
-It extends engaging web and mobile experiences to enterprise forms and documents, allowing organizations to complete complex digital interactions while improving user experiences and extending business reach.
+It enhances web and mobile experiences for enterprise forms and documents.
+This functionality lets organizations complete complex digital interactions, improve user experiences, and extend their business reach.
 AEM [!DNL Forms], out-of-the-box, is included with AEM Quick Start but it has a limited set of functionality.
 AEM [!DNL Forms] add-in package provides advanced features such as integration with [!DNL Adobe Analytics], [!DNL Adobe Sign], document services, workflow engine, and many more.

 >[!NOTE]
 >